 At the time of the American Civil War, the Industrial Revolution was in full swing and steel suddenly became less expensive.
 Acme Lull & Porter, Butt and “H” Style hinges were being produced and became popular, although Strap hinges were still available.
 “L” shaped surface mounted hinges came about in the late 19th century.

-From 1915 through the 1920’s, Colonial and Cottage style homes had mostly solid panel shutters with cut-out designs.
-Louvered and the rustic Board & Batten shutters were also used.
-Although rare on Arts & Crafts homes, If Bungalow and Four-Square homes had shutters, they were usually solid panel with cut-out designs or half-louvered.
+During approximately 1915 – 1930’s, Colonial and Cottage style homes had mostly solid panel shutters with cut-out designs.
+Louvered and the rustic Board & Batten shutters were also used occasionally.
+If Bungalow and Four-Square homes had shutters, they were usually solid panel with cut-out designs or louvered.

-I was surprised to see a 1920’s Colonial house following the format of an early 18th century house.
+The images above show shutters from the first and second floor.
+I was surprised to see a 1920’s Colonial Revival house following the format of an early 18th century house.
 This house has paneled shutters on the first floor and louvered on the second floor.

 Board and Batten shutters from the 18th century would not have the decorative cutouts.
-Those with cutouts are from the 1920’s.
+Cutouts are only for shutters from the 1920’s – 1930’s.
 All Board and Batten shutters would have either cross bracing as in the photos above or “Z” bracing.

 Can I Have Shutters on Casement Windows?